 Dysmorphic means malformed or misshapen, and kids struggling with body dysmorphic disorder (BDD) are obsessed with what they perceive to be a disfiguring physical flaw.
 This flaw might be either imagined or a minor flaw that is blown out of proportion.
 People around them may dismiss their obsession as vanity, but someone with the disorder feels deeply threatened by his perceived flaw.
 BDD often starts during adolescence, and is related to OCD.
 And while teenage girls are thought to be more concerned about their appearance than boys, the disorder affects both genders in equal numbers.

-Dr. Jerry Bubrick, senior director of the Anxiety Disorders Center at the Child Mind Institute, describes treating someone with BDD who had a small scar on his chin that was the result of a bicycle accident when he was younger.
+Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute, describes treating someone with BDD who had a small scar on his chin that was the result of a bicycle accident when he was younger.
 Years later he was a successful graduate student at Harvard, but he nonetheless thought that because of the scar “no one would ever take him seriously.”
 He believed that professors wouldn’t respect him, girls wouldn’t go out with him and his life was “essentially ruined,” all because of the flaw on his face.

 To try to mask the scar he grew a goatee.
 He also developed a variety of rituals to try to conceal the flaw.
 “Even with the goatee, he still applied cover-up on it, and he’d spend hours in the mirror making sure the cover-up was there,” said Dr. Bubrick.
 “Any time he would sweat he’d reapply the cover-up.
 He would never swim because that would wash the cover-up off.
 He would only go to the grocery store at night when there’s fewer people there, he would never eat across from someone because they might see the scar, and he would sit towards the back of the class so the professor was less likely to see it.”